titaniumsg/afft_hla3db/README.md

 ### Setup
-1. Create a new conda environment using `conda env create -f alphafold_env.yml`
+1. Create a new conda environment using `conda env create -f alphafold_env.yml`.
-2. Download the model parameters from XXX and place them into the `params` folder
+2. Download the model parameters from XXX and place them into the `params` folder.

 ### Structure prediction